Trade Policy and Structural Change: Calibration of Fundamentals

 \section{Calibration of Fundamentals}

 We calibrate the iceberg trade costs (including tariffs and non-tariff barriers), $b_{n,t}^j$, and average productivity, $A_{n,t}^j$, following Levchenko and Zhang (2016).
-Apart from Levchenko and Zhag (2016), we use information from price indices on WIOD to make sequences of productivity $A_{n,t}^j$ which are comparable across countries and over time within each sector.
+Apart from Levchenko and Zhang (2016), we use information from price indices on WIOD to make sequences of productivity $A_{n,t}^j$ comparable across countries and over time within each sector.
+Since the initial year in the Long-Run WIOD is 1965, we calibrate the relevant parameters since 1965.
+We compute dynamic equilibria since 1990.
+We feed the capital stocks in 1990 from the data as the initial capital stocks in the model computation.
+As shown below, the reference year (1965) appears only in the calibration of productivity $A_{n,t}^j$, but the choice of this reference year does not affect our results.

 To begin with, we express the trade share normalized by its own trade share as follows:

 Taking the log of both sides yields

 The total trade costs $b_{ni,t}^j$ can be decomposed into tariffs and non-tariff barriers:

 where $\widetilde{\tau}_{ni,t}^{j} = 1+{\tau}_{ni,t}^{j}$.
 We express the log of non-tariff barriers $d_{ni,t}^j$ with the set of bilateral observables commonly used in the gravity estimation: